JeffreyScottMartin/client-invest-match-backend/content/articles/unlocking-ai’s-potential-why-clean-organized-data-matters.md

 **Getting Started with Data Cleaning**

-Cleaning data before implementing AI isn’t just about tidying up spreadsheets—it’s about creating a structured, reliable foundation that AI can operate within.
+Cleaning data before implementing AI isn’t just about tidying up spreadsheets, it’s about creating a structured, reliable foundation that AI can operate within.
 The first step is a thorough review of existing datasets, identifying gaps, inconsistencies, and duplicates that could interfere with AI performance.
-Establishing consistent formatting—from dates to customer names to product codes—ensures AI can process information without confusion.
+Establishing consistent formatting from dates to customer names to product codes ensures AI can process information without confusion.

 When supporting one of Canada’s largest universities, we faced exactly this challenge during a CRM implementation.
 The project was delayed significantly due to widespread data inconsistencies.
 One of the biggest pain points involved entries for Canada's major banks.
 Some records used full names (like *The Bank of Nova Scotia*), others used short forms (*Scotiabank*), and many listed separate branches or departments as standalone entries.
 To clean this up, we had to define clear naming conventions and implement a master account and subaccount structure.
-Once complete, the cleanup sparked an ongoing review process to ensure new data followed the same structure—underscoring that data hygiene isn’t a one-time fix.
+Once complete, the cleanup sparked an ongoing review process to ensure new data followed the same structure underscoring that data hygiene isn’t a one-time fix.

 Eliminating duplicate records (yes, looking at you, sales team) and filling in missing values helps AI produce precise, trustworthy insights rather than guessing or making incorrect assumptions.
 Automated tools can help detect errors, flag problem areas, and provide ongoing data monitoring to keep things accurate over time.

 **Expert Tip: Data Cleaning Should Be an Ongoing Process, Not a One-Time Fix**

 Many organizations treat data cleaning as a one-and-done task, tackling it before an AI implementation and then moving on.
 That’s a mistake.
-Data is constantly evolving—new customer entries, transactions, and system updates can introduce fresh inconsistencies.
-The real secret to strong AI performance isn’t a single deep clean—it’s maintaining continuous data hygiene practices to keep things structured over time.
+Data is constantly evolving new customer entries, transactions, and system updates can introduce fresh inconsistencies.
+The real secret to strong AI performance isn’t a single deep clean it’s maintaining continuous data hygiene practices to keep things structured over time.

 To ensure long-term data accuracy, businesses should set up automated validation systems that catch potential errors before they cause problems.
 Regular data audits and training employees on best practices for data entry help prevent issues before they arise.
 Think of data cleaning like dental hygiene: a deep clean is great, but if you don’t brush and floss regularly, the problems come back fast.
 AI works best when its data stays clean every day, not just once a year during a technology refresh.